apache/sling-site/src/main/jbake/content/documentation/bundles/sling-pipes.md

 Note that pipe builder api automatically creates one for you to chain the subpipe you are configuring

 ##### ReferencePipe
-execute the pipe referenced in path property
+executes the pipe referenced in path property

 - `sling:resourceType` is `slingPipes/reference`
+- `path` path of the referenced pipe

+##### NotPipe
+executes the pipe referenced in path property, passes input only if referenced pipe doesn't return any resource

+- `sling:resourceType` is `slingPipes/not`
 - `path` path of the referenced pipe

 ### writers